 For more details on the contribution of street trees please refer to the Newcastle Urban Forest Background Paper (PDF).

 Damage to Public Trees

-Damaging (includes poisoning), disturbing or removing a tree can be a breach of the NSW Local Government Act 1993 , Protection of Environmental Operations Act 1997 and/or the Environment Planning and Assessment Act 1979.
+Damaging (includes poisoning), disturbing or removing a tree can be a breach of the NSW Local Government Act 1993, Protection of the Environment Operations Act 1997 and/or the Environmental Planning and Assessment Act 1979.

 Anyone found to have damaged, disturbed or removed a tree without consent may be fined or prosecuted, which may result in penalties and a civil conviction.

-To report any damage to public trees contact City Greening Services on 02 4974 6043.
+To report any damage to public trees please contact us by calling 02 4974 2000.

 Trees and Development

 Development can impact on both public and private trees.
 The Newcastle Urban Forest Technical Manual is a component of the Newcastle Development Control Plan 2012 Section 5.03 and informs development and public tree management.
 It assists both the design process and construction phase of a development.
 It is important that any trees within 5m of the development are considered in accordance with the relevant sections.